JBrLloyd/devcontainer-aspire-demo/README.md

 A development environment is specified using a `.devcontainer/devcontainer.json` file in order to create a Docker or Podman container with a pre-built or custom Dockerfile.

+Not that dev containers can largely be used with VS Code or GitHub Codespaces.

 ## Demo - Creating a .NET dev container